This article originally appeared on Noisey UK.

-The conflicting emotions flowing through the record emerge immediately on opening track "Empty".
-It starts off slow, like a marching band treading their way into formation.
-"I hate my yearbook photo, I hate my passport, I hate my last name", raps Abstract, presenting an alienated and lonely character – one recognisable from our collective childhood, whether through experience or the memory of the one kid who spent every lunch sat alone on the bleachers.
+The conflicting emotions flowing through the record emerge immediately on opening track "Empty."
+It starts off slow, like a marching band treading its way into formation.
+"I hate my yearbook photo, I hate my passport, I hate my last name," raps Abstract, presenting an alienated and lonely character—one recognizable from our collective childhood, whether through experience or the memory of the one kid who spent every lunch sat alone on the bleachers.
 Then comes the salvation, the light at the end of the tunnel: "I think about you all the time.
 I've waited for you all my life.
-I need you right here by my side".
+I need you right here by my side."
 This is sung in a long, defiant drawl, as though that sense of longing has stretched out, made its way onto the record and into your ears.

 In a way, American Boyfriend even sounds like high school.
 In an interview with Nylon, Abstract said, "I want this shit to not only exist on the Internet, I want it to exist in the real world, even though the Internet is pretty much the real world, I want my shit to be played in like classic American restaurants."
 The result is an almost cinematic sound, one that easily manoeuvres between the music you might hear in TGI Fridays at 9pm on a Wednesday night, rap, and, at times, the poppier breed of emo.
 The snapshot perfectly captures the sporadic listening habits of the teenagers who will grow up with this album.

 It's this acceptance, and the journey toward it, that makes us who we are.
 It's the fabric of our identity, our being.
-Whether your experience is similar to Abstract's or different, the worst parts of these high school memories, the frustration, is always gladly forgotten.
-But the good parts continue to inform, complete and torment us.
+Whether your experience is similar to Abstract's or different, the worst parts of these high school memories—and the frustration—are always gladly forgotten.
+But the good parts continue to inform, complete, and torment us.
 The memories are close enough to touch and feel, but they're also stretching further away from the present with each day.
 American Boyfriend excels because it presents a rare opportunity to return to these sacred places.
 There is no other record like it this year.